orientechnologies/orientdb-docs/NET-Server.md

 ## Initializing OServer

-With OrientDB-NET, the server interface is controled through the `OServer` class, which can be found in the `Innov8tive.API` library.
+With OrientDB-NET, the server interface is controlled through the `OServer` class, which can be found in the `Innov8tive.API` library.

 ### Syntax